 A wrongful death lawsuit is different from criminal charges.
 While both handle the death of a person, wrongful death cases are settled in a civil court, while criminal courts handle homicide charges.

-Wrongful death lawsuits are filed by the victim's surviving family members to recover monetary damages while the state files criminal charges, and seeks a prison sentence.
+The victim's surviving family members file wrongful death lawsuits to recover monetary damages while the state files criminal charges and seeks a prison sentence.

 In a wrongful death lawsuit, the plaintiff can win the case by proving by a preponderance of the evidence that the defendant is liable, while in a criminal trial, the proof has to be beyond a reasonable doubt.
 A defendant can face both criminal and civil charges for the same crime.

 If a wrongful death lawsuit occurs first, a defendant may use the Fifth Amendment privilege against self-incrimination as the state can later prosecute him and use his statement against him.
 However, if the criminal case occurs first and the defendant is found not guilty by lack of evidence, the family can still file a wrongful death lawsuit and possibly win it, as it only requires a minimum of 51% of proof for liability.

-Under the Florida Wrongful Death Act, wrongful death lawsuits are filed by surviving relatives or beneficiaries of a deceased in case the death occurred as a result of negligence, reckless behavior, or unlawful act.
+Under the Florida Wrongful Death Act, wrongful death lawsuits are filed by surviving relatives or beneficiaries of a deceased if the death occurred due to negligence, reckless behavior, or unlawful acts.

 The victim's family can theoretically sue any person or entity responsible for the wrongful death of their loved one, although some states prevent family members from suing each other for the passing of a third family member.